 They can measure up to 42 centimetres (cm) and their tails can be up to 60cm.
 Lemurs can weigh up to three kilograms.

-You can take part in an interactive feeding experience with our ring-tailed lemurs.
+You can take part in an interactive animal experience with our ring-tailed lemurs.

 IUCN red list status